 We've taken a small selection of boozy works from Art UK.

-Drunken Silenus Supported by Satyrs, attributed to Anthony van Dyck (and thought to be from the studio of Rubens), instead shows us Silenus – Dionysus’ companion and an old, drunken man who needs the support of satyrs to stay upright.
+Drunken Silenus Supported by Satyrs, attributed to Anthony van Dyck (and thought to be from the studio of Rubens), instead shows us Silenus – Dionysus' companion – an old, drunken man who needs the support of satyrs to stay upright.
 His intoxication is shown as a state of collapse and loss of function: a kind of harmless, inoffensive inebriation.
-You can also spot Silenus here in Titian’s Bacchus and Ariadne, slumped over a donkey.
+You can also spot Silenus here in Titian's Bacchus and Ariadne, at the back of the painting on the right, slumped over a donkey.